digitalyoshixi/zettelkasten/content/Security/Position Independent Executable.md

   - PIC
   - Position Independent Code
 ---
-Code that runs properly regardless of where in memory it is loaded
+Code that runs properly regardless of where in memory it is loaded.